bpacker504-png/manifold-docusaurus/docs/overview.md

 ## Report an Issue or Request a Feature

 We aren't just making Manifold for us.
 We're making it for you too.
 If you find a bug or aren't seeing functionality you need, [we want to know](https://github.com/ManifoldScholar/manifold/issues/new)!

+## Example Use Case: Modular Content Platforms

+While Manifold is widely used in academic publishing, it also has practical applications in other modular content environments.
+Because it supports structured publishing workflows, version control, and collaborative contributions, it can be adapted to support documentation, learning platforms, and interactive content delivery.

+Industries that rely on modular and scalable architectures—such as gaming, education technology, and digital media—often use platforms that share similar content principles.
+For example, **casino game development platforms** rely on reusable components, real-time content updates, and structured asset delivery.
+These environments emphasize scalable structures and organized content libraries similar to those used in modern publishing frameworks.
+A technical overview of how scalable gaming platforms are structured can be found here: [casino game development](https://www.trueigtech.com/casino-game-development/)